FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

-# Getting Started with Partial Reconfiguration on UltraZed
+# Generating Partially Reconfigurable Modules

 ## Introduction
 This document provides a short tutorial of how to create partially reconfigurable (PR) modules and, also, how to launch them at runtime using Xilinx Vivado 2018.2 and PetaLinux 2018.2.
 The board we target for this tutoral is the UltraZed.
 Furthermore, we assume that Vivado SDx and Petalinux 2018.2 are already installed.